By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 961|Pages: 2|5 min read

 Further research holds that between 2016 and 2017 men constituted 73.3% of the private sector, in local government sectors even more with 76.3% and 62.6% in national government sectors (Human Rights Commission, 2017, p.
 15).
-Gender-based discrimination has been at the centre of equality talks across all economic and educational sectors globally in pursuit of eradicating the institutional pillars upholding inequality and perpetuating indirect and direct discrimination women face on a daily basis in the workplace.
-“Indirect discrimination refers to policies and practices that do not explicitly distinguish between on the basis of any prohibited ground, but nonetheless have a discriminatory effect on particular groups or individuals” (van der Walt, le Roux, & Govindjee, 2012).
+Gender-based discrimination has been at the center of equality talks across all economic and educational sectors globally in pursuit of eradicating the institutional pillars upholding inequality and perpetuating indirect and direct discrimination women face on a daily basis in the workplace.
+“Indirect discrimination refers to policies and practices that do not explicitly distinguish on the basis of any prohibited ground, but nonetheless have a discriminatory effect on particular groups or individuals” (van der Walt, le Roux, & Govindjee, 2012).

 South African legislation outlaws any form of discrimination as described in the Employment Equity Act (EEA), which holds that “no person may unfairly discriminate, directly or indirectly, against an employee, in any employment policy or practice, on one or more grounds including race, gender, sex, pregnancy, marital status, family responsibility…” (van der Walt, le Roux, & Govindjee, 2012).
-Earlier data gathered regarding gender equality in the South African workplace found that on average, women only made up approximately 12% of senior and top management level in the private business sectors (South African Human Rights Commision Equality Report, 2012).
-This was especially observed in mining and technical industries (South African Human Rights Commision Equality Report, 2012).
-Occupational Mental health has been shown to be significantly related to productivity and other desired organizational outcomes such as commitment and satisfaction.
-In particular, many studies have found a close link between mental health and job satisfaction.
+Earlier data gathered regarding gender equality in the South African workplace found that on average, women only made up approximately 12% of senior and top management level in the private business sectors (South African Human Rights Commission Equality Report, 2012).
+This was especially observed in mining and technical industries (South African Human Rights Commission Equality Report, 2012).

-Although there were some companies that presented various methods and measures designed to promote gender equality such as “leadership training, mentoring and coaching programmes and remuneration as measures”, the SAHRC found no supporting evidence of these efforts actually being implemented and effectively so (South African Human Rights Commision Equality Report, 2012, p.
+Although there were some companies that presented various methods and measures designed to promote gender equality such as “leadership training, mentoring and coaching programs and remuneration as measures,” the SAHRC found no supporting evidence of these efforts actually being implemented and effectively so (South African Human Rights Commission Equality Report, 2012, p.
 27).
-This study presents a research opportunity to explore the different perceptions of gender based discrimination between managers and employees regarding perceptions about gender-based discrimination in the workplace.
-Existing research have shown some short comings and gaps in available information around this topic.
-The importance of this research is highlighted by previous research as there seems to be a lack in available in-depth exploring and analysis of gender-based discrimination including various perceptions help by employees and management (Steyn, 2014).
-To achieve gender equality in the workplace we need to understand the main challenges involving gender based discrimination which have been highlighted by pervious researchers as the “lack of effective implementation of existing laws and the lack of effective monitoring and application of appropriate sanctions in cases of poor compliance or lack thereof” (South African Human Rights Commision Equality Report, 2012, p.
-26).
+This presents a research opportunity to explore the different perceptions of gender-based discrimination between managers and employees regarding perceptions about gender-based discrimination in the workplace.
+Existing research has shown some shortcomings and gaps in available information around this topic.
+The importance of this research is highlighted by previous research as there seems to be a lack of available in-depth exploration and analysis of gender-based discrimination, including various perceptions held by employees and management (Steyn, 2014).

 Browse our vast selection of original essay samples, each expertly formatted and styled